 This course will cover both theoretical and empirical aspects of the subjects such as firm valuation, issues related to mergers and acquisitions, optimal capital structure, methods for investment evaluation, project finance, real options, different borrowing methods, dividend policy, opportunities provided by capital markets, factors to be considered when valuing capital market instruments, corporate governance, and sustainability.

-Modern Islamic finance institutions and instruments have developed significantly in recent years as an alternative financing method.
-In this course, special topics in Islamic finance such as Islamic banking, capital market institutions and instruments, Islamic insurance, microfinance, crowdfunding, indexation, governance, and compliance with Islamic principles will be covered and the students will be provided with the opportunity to make theoretical as well empirical readings and research on those topics.
+Modern Islamic finance institutions and instruments have developed significantly as an alternative financing method in recent years.
+In this course, special topics in Islamic finance, such as Islamic banking, capital market institutions and instruments, Islamic insurance, microfinance, crowdfunding, indexation, governance, and compliance with Islamic principles, will be covered.
+The students will be provided with the opportunity to make theoretical as well empirical readings and research on those topics.

-Under the context of financial globalization, this course will provide an analysis of the structure and operation of the international financial system.
-In this respect, the international monetary system, international securities, and foreign exchange markets, international fund flows, and risks that may be faced in international financial markets will be covered.
+Under the context of financial globalization, this course will analyze the structure and operation of the international financial system.
+In this respect, the global monetary system, international securities, foreign exchange markets, international fund flows, and risks that may be faced in international financial markets will be covered.
 Moreover, derivative instruments, pricing of futures and options, sensitivity measures of the parameters affecting the price of the derivatives (the Greeks), utilization of derivatives for hedging purposes, risk mitigation, and arbitrage strategies in organized as well as over-the-counter markets are to be introduced.